SonnyBurnett/codechallenge/README.md

     is for guiding you through the solution for the first project Euler assignment.
 2\.
 [Project Euler Problem 2 notebook](notebooks/Project%20Euler%20Problem%202.ipynb): 'notebooks\Project Euler Problem 2.ipymb'
     is for guiding you through the solution for the second project Euler assignment.
 41\.
-[Project Euler Problem 2 notebook](notebooks/Project%20Euler%20Problem%2041.ipynb): 'notebooks\Project Euler Problem 41.ipymb'
+[Project Euler Problem 41 notebook](notebooks/Project%20Euler%20Problem%2041.ipynb): 'notebooks\Project Euler Problem 41.ipymb'
     is for guiding you through the solution for the third project Euler assignment.

 #### Expert problems:
 12\.
 [Project Euler Problem 12 notebook](notebooks/Project%20Euler%20Problem%2012.ipynb): 'notebooks\Project Euler Problem 12.ipymb'
     is for guiding you through the solution for the twelfth project Euler assignment.
 54\.
 [Project Euler Problem 54 notebook](notebooks/Project%20Euler%20Problem%2054.ipynb): 'notebooks\Project Euler Problem 54.ipymb'
+    is for guiding you through the solution for the fifty-fourth project Euler assignment.
+59\.
+[Project Euler Problem 59 notebook](notebooks/Project%20Euler%20Problem%2059.ipynb): 'notebooks\Project Euler Problem 59.ipymb'
     is for guiding you through the solution for the fifty-fourth project Euler assignment.

 ## Deployment